Qatar

 The Geopolitics of Gas and the Syrian Crisis By Dmitry MININ

 What has one of the most democratic countries of the Middle East, Syria, done to tick off some of its neighbors in the West, the fierce fighters for democracy?
-The irrationality and unscrupulousness of the approaches Western countries have taken to the Syrian crisis, when the same people who in Europe are considered terrorists are declared «freedom fighters» when it comes to Syria, becomes clearer in light of the economic dimension of the Syrian tragedy.
-Continue reading
+The irrationality and unscrupulousness of the approaches Western countries have taken to the Syrian crisis, when the same people who in Europe are considered terrorists are… Continue reading

 ICH 24 April 2013: Does Boston Bombing = Drone Strike?

-Peter Oborne shows how the West turned down a precious opportunity to resolve the Iranian nuclear crisis eight years ago, and argues that it is western rather than Iranian intransigence that prevents a deal being struck today.
+24 April 2013 — Information Clearing House Iran: How the West Missed a Chance to Make Peace With Iran By Peter Oborne Peter Oborne shows how the West turned down a precious opportunity to resolve the Iranian nuclear crisis eight years ago, and argues that it is western rather than Iranian intransigence that prevents a deal being Continue reading

 WARNING: "Final" Psy-Op Vs. Syria Begins